maciejczyzewski/hyhyhy/README.md

 ## Configuration

-For now, you can change the basic variables in the configuration file.
+For now, you can change the basic variables in the `.hyhyhy` configuration file.

 ```json
 {